vitaly/dotvim2/README.md

-run, they have to be cleaned up.. `000-init` plugin takes care of the standard ones, if you need a new one, you might need to clean it up your self. place it in `000=-....` plugin directory to make sure it is called before any other pluging tries to add content to it
+run, they have to be cleaned up.. `000-init` plugin takes care of the standard ones, if you need a new one, you might need to clean it up your self. place it in `000=-....` plugin directory to make sure it is called before any other plugin tries to add content to it

 # plugins directory structure

 A plugin is a directory with a `plugin.sh` file or `files` directory in it

-if `plugin.sh` files exists, it is run, and it will determin the rest of the behaviour, otherwise the files from the `files` directory are copied using the `copy_files` helper
+if `plugin.sh` files exists, it is run, and it will determine the rest of the behaviour, otherwise the files from the `files` directory are copied using the `copy_files` helper

-`copy_files [dir]` will detect and copy/apppend files from the dir into the installlation dir
+`copy_files [dir]` will detect and copy/apppend files from the dir into the installation dir

 ## example files structure